Fuel Your Curiosity.

 David’s grandfather taught him how to weld and use a cutting torch when he was nine.

-Maya Heiland brings science out of the textbook and into everyday experiences as Program Coordinator for FirstHand.
+Maya Heiland brings science out of the textbook and into everyday experiences as Program Manager for FirstHand.
 A proponent of the power of the outdoors in experiential education, Maya uses her past experiences to inform her curriculum development.
 Before starting at the Science Center in 2014, Maya worked with a public transportation agency in Washington, developing after-school programs, STEM classes and a community-run bike shop.
 She has led students through caves and aquifer systems, up rock walls and onto river islands.
 She has taught programs for the Austin Nature and Science Center, The Outdoor School, The Schuylkill Center and Talking Stick Learning Center.
 In addition to teaching at the Science Center, Maya runs a high school biology class at the Mount Airy Homeschooling Cooperative.
 She received her Bachelor of Science in Psychology from Drexel University.

 As a curious kid,